 The most effective, albeit time-consuming, way to get testimonials is to interview your best customers, write up a testimonial including direct and accurate quotes, and print it out in a professional-looking format such as a letter or brochure.
 This process takes some planning, as you'll need to locate customers who are willing to help, set up a time to interview them and do the actual writing of the testimonial.

 The next best way is to have a pre-written form for interested customers to fill out, and then plug quotes from this form into a standardized testimonial template.
 This method takes up much less of your time and yields faster results, but usually, results in a less effective end product.

 One method that just doesn't work is sitting back and waiting for your customers to shower you with testimonials.
 Sad but true, if your product is working well for the customer, they don't think about it.
-The only time you're likely to come up in the customer's mind is when something is going wrong, in which case they are unlikely to shower you with testimonials (at least, not ones you can use as a sales tool!).
+The only time you're likely to come up in the customer's mind is when something is going wrong, in which case they are unlikely to shower you with testimonials.

 Thank You Notes